-A Noobs Guide to Buying Your First Luxury Watch
+A Newcomers Guide to Buying Your First Swiss Luxury Watch

 First thing to narrow down is whether you want a dress or sport watch.
 Many consider a “nice” watch as a dress watch.
-When your mom says get a nice watch, she is not thinking of a diver, chronograph, GMT, or mechanical multifunction watch.
-Quality Swiss watches also include a variety of masculine sport and multifunction timepieces.
+When you consider a dressy watch, you’re probably not thinking of a diver, chronograph, GMT, or mechanical multi-function watch.
+Quality Swiss watches also include a variety of masculine sport and multi-function timepieces.
 Examine your lifestyle, then select a watch to match it.
 James Bond got away with a Submariner and a Suit, despite what the fashion purists say.
-Narrowing down the choice of getting a dress or sport watch will also determine the size of the watch; classical dress watches tend to be smaller whereas sport watches tend to be larger.
+Narrowing down the choice of getting a dress or sports watch will also determine the size of the watch.
+Classical dress watches tend to be smaller, whereas, sports watches tend to be larger.
 Just be sure not to get a watch so large that the lugs are wider than your wrist.

-The next choice is whether to pick a brand that uses its own movement, or a movement by another company such as ETA.
-Watches below $4000 typically have a movement manufactured by ETA, a company owned by the Swatch Group who makes movements used by numerous watch companies.
+The next choice is whether to pick a brand that uses their own movement, or a movement by another company such as ETA.
+Many Swiss watch manufacturers will use a movement manufactured by ETA, a company owned by the Swatch Group who makes movements.
 ETA movements come in four quality levels:

 |EC – Economique (nickel plated with Etachoc shock protection)|

 Isochronism (rate after 24H running compared to full wind): +/- 20 s/d

 |T-Top (regulated in five positions) and COSC certifiable

 Max variation across 5 positions: 15 s

 ETA are easily repairable and most watchmakers are trained on ETA movements.
 Be sure to ascertain what quality level the ETA movement is in the watch you are considering as many manufacturers will try to pass off an ETA EC or ST movement inside an expensive watch.